kongds/scaling_sentemb/README.md

 ```

 ## Acknowledgement
-Our Code is based on PromptBERT
+Our Code is based on SimCSE and alpaca-lora